Automating-GIS-processes/FEC2017-exercise1/README.md

 4. Click "Commit changes"

 ## Problem 3 - Modifying the Readme.md -file
 In this task you will practice how to make some changes to this `README.md` using the Markdown-syntax.

 1. List the changes (in regular English, not Python code) you needed to make to the code in Problem 1 to get it working.
-You can read about how to format numbered lists on the GitHub page about [GitHub-flavored Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/), or search online for "markdown syntax".
+You can read about how to format numbered lists on the GitHub page about [GitHub-flavored Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/), or search from [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 2. Replace the image below with a new image containing a map along with a short caption describing it's content.
 You can add an image by linking to a website, or by uploading an image to your GitHub repository and linking to that.